 Wilson Cheng, Co-chairman, Tax Sub-committee of ACCA Hong Kong said, ‘ACCA believes the series of measures enhancing livelihoods mentioned in the Budget, such as salaries / profits tax refund and the issuance of consumption coupons, which will help ease the financial burden of the public, including non-taxpayers.
 We also acknowledge the creation of the HK$15 billion Unemployment Support Fund which could offer targeted help to ease the financial burden of the unemployed.
 We shall continue to monitor if more funding is needed, and we urge the Government to invest more in job creation and upskilling the workforce in order to tackle unemployment more effectively.’

 Wilson continued, ‘We wish to reiterate our earlier recommendation that the Government can consider granting a special one-off Covid-19 allowance of HK$10,000 per taxpayer and HK$10,000 per dependent of the taxpayer.
 This can reduce citizen’s tax burden, but also improves household cashflow and stimulates the economy.
 We also suggest introducing further tax relief measures to support Hong Kong citizens in facing anticipated economic difficulties, such as tax reduction for rental expenses.
 We suggest rental payment for taxpayers’ dwellings should enjoy the same tax deduction as home loan interest, which can be capped at HK$100,000 per annum.’

-ACCA Hong Kong endorses the Government’s proactive and positive response to its recommendations by introducing concrete relief measures for the business sector, to help them face challenges such as increasing operating costs and shrinking profit margin.
+ACCA Hong Kong endorses the Government’s plan for introducing concrete relief measures for the business sector, to help them face challenges such as increasing operating costs and shrinking profit margin.
 We are pleased to see the Government putting resources to drive sustainable and diversified economic development of Hong Kong.